smucclaw/documentation/docs/returning-understand-L4.rst

 Conditional Clauses: IF...THEN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**In Law**

 Conditional clauses modify languages of obligation, discretion, prohibition, and policy.
 It is not an keyword in Legal English.

-When clauses do begin with "If", there is no need to use "then" in the following matrix clause, with some exceptions, one of which is in our running example.
+When clauses do begin with "If", there is no need to use "then" in the clause, with some exceptions, one of which is in our running example.

 "*If* a Government Body grants to Acme a compulsory license to sell a Product in a country on terms more favorable than those in this article 8, *then* for as long as that compulsory license is in effect the terms of that compulsory license will control."

-**In Programming**

 IF...THEN is an important keyword.

 Unlike in law, when there is an IF, there must always be a THEN.
+Programming languages demand that keywords are used in a strictly prescribed way.

 IF a Government Body... article 8
 THEN for as long as... license will control